kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
+<p>ControlPlaneOmitAvailabilityZone causes availability zone to be
-<p>Indicates whether to omit the az for control plane nodes, allowing the Nova scheduler
-to make a decision on which az to use based on other scheduling constraints</p>
+omitted when creating control plane nodes, allowing the Nova scheduler to make a decision on which availability zone to use based on other scheduling constraints</p>
 </td>
 </tr>
 <tr>